Share Subscription Agreement in Bangladesh

 Pre & Post-Closing Covenants

-Restrictions on business operations prior to the money arriving, and strict RJSC Form XV filing obligations post-closing.
+Restrictions on business operations prior to the money arriving, and strict RJSC Compliance Calendar obligations post-closing.

 Dispute Resolution & Governing Law